 - Mapping tags from the XML/CSV file with product fields in WooCommerce,

-- Synchronization settings,
+- Synchronization settings.

-Here ends the similarities between the product edition in Woo and the import edition of Dropshipping XML WooCommerce.
-In the plugin, you won't find standard variations' settings, but you will find four ways of variants mapping.
-Choosing the right mapping method depends on the structure of the XML file from your wholesaler.
+However, the appearance of this tab is different from product variants in WooCommerce.
+In the Dropshipping XML for WooCommerce, you won't find standard variations' settings, but five different methods of variants mapping.
+Choosing the right mapping method depends on the XML structure from your wholesaler.

-How to import variable products into WooCommerce?
+5 ways to import variable products into WooCommerce

-Import variants based on SKU number
+2. Import variable products based on their SKU number

-This option will work for files where variants of one product are grouped by SKU number.
-To correctly map WooCommerce products with products from a file, specify (by drag and drop) an XPath to the SKU field in the file.
+In this case, to correctly map WooCommerce products with products from a file, specify (by drag and drop) an XPath to the SKU field in the file.
 The SKU value will be imported to the SKU field in the main product settings.

-If the variants in the file don't have the main product, no value will go into the SKU field in WooCommerce.
+If the variables in the file don't have the main product, no value will go into the SKU field in WooCommerce.
 Why?
 Because the SKU is a unique number that can only be applied once - to one product.

 This option will work very similarly to mapping using SKUs.
 Also, you need to point the XPath to the correct tag in the file.
 The difference is that the product ID will not be imported to any WooCommerce field.

-Import of variant products + mapping of variant fields with main product field
+4. Import of variant products + mapping of variant fields with main product field

 This import is the hardest one to explain.
 In short, we have noticed that some suppliers, when creating their XML/CSV file, distinguish the main product with an identifier that's the parent for the child identifiers of the variables.